-A suggested order of tasks for the Annual Clinic Visits is provided below.
-It is imperative that the Disability Questionnaire is administered before the 400 M Walk and the Efficacy for Walking Scale (a Process Measure) is completed immediately after the 400 M Walk.
-Components 2-7 must be obtained in the specified order, and Update of Contact Information should be completed prior to component 8.
+A suggested order of tasks for the Follow-up Clinic Visits at 6 and 12 months is provided below.
+It is imperative that the Disability Questionnaire is administered before the 400 M Walk and the Process Measure is administered immediately after the 400 M Walk.
+Components 1-6 must be obtained in the specified order.
 The remaining components can be done in any order afterwards.